 - Explore various career and study opportunities.

-These sites usually do not offer many bells and whistles, but are specialized in a particular industry.
+These sites usually do not offer many bells and whistles, but are specialised in a particular industry.
 From Computers to Engineering, from Healthcare to Managerial, many of these sites offer job-oriented resources.
 Just be sure to explore the site, before submitting your CV or any other kind of personal information.

 Whilst sites divided in cities are not really much of a factor for the Maltese Islands, they are for those looking for jobs overseas.
-You can find sites that provide you with all the resources mentioned above, but customized for specific countries, provinces or cities.
+You can find sites that provide you with all the resources mentioned above, but customised for specific countries, provinces or cities.

 For more information, kindly direct your request to [email protected]